stungeye/ImaginaryCreatures/README.md

 It's been said that the farmers refused to move their crops away from radioactive material, which caused the mutation.

+## OwlBear

+An Owlbear is a large, ferocious, predatory monster with the body of a bear and the head of an owl, characterized by thick fur and feathers, a hooked, serrated beak, large round eyes, and sharp talons.

+Standing approximately 8 feet tall and weighing up to 1,500 pounds, these creatures are known for their aggression, ill-temper, and a terrifying screech.

+They typically inhabit dense forests and caves, hunting alone or in mated pairs to satisfy their voracious appetites.

 # Tasks for Students

 ## Part One: New Creatures